 There is no doubt that teens today have many advantages that previous generations could only imagine.
 Technological advancements have opened them to opportunities that would have seemed like science fiction to you when you were a teen.
 While today’s teens are privileged in comparison to the generations that came before them, they also face greater challenges than before.

 Unfortunately, problems such as drug abuse, bullying, mental illness, and even addiction to electronics abound.
 More than 20 percent of teens suffer from severe mental illness at some point, and 70 percent of teens in detention centers suffer from some form of mental illness.
+It is important to be aware of signs of issues, especially when statistics show the youth suicide rate is on the rise.

 As has always been the case, it is up to parents and teens to navigate the challenges of adolescence together.
 If you feel like your teen is at risk for trouble that may damage their future, or if they are suffering from mental illness, you need to come up with a plan.
 Continue reading to learn ways that you can help your teen overcome debilitating behavioral or mental health issues.